decentralized-identity/presentation-exchange/spec/spec.md

 ### Limited Disclosure Submissions

-If for all credentials submitted in relation to [_Input Descriptor Objects_](#input-descriptor-objects) that include a `constraints` object with a `limit_disclosure` property set to the boolean value `true`, ensure that the data submitted is limited to the entries specified in the `fields` property of the `constraints` object.
+If for all claims submitted in relation to
+[_Input Descriptor Objects_](#input-descriptor-objects) that include a
+`constraints` object with a `limit_disclosure` property set to the boolean value `true`, ensure that the data submitted is limited to the entries specified in the `fields` property of the `constraints` object.
 If the `fields` property
 ****is not**** present, or contains zero
 [_Input Descriptor Field Entries_](#input-descriptor-field-entry), the
-submission ****SHOULD NOT**** include any claim data from the credential. (for
+submission ****SHOULD NOT**** include any claim data from the claim. (for
-example: a Verifier may simply want to know a Holder has a valid, signed credential of a particular type, without disclosing any of the data it contains).
+example: a Verifier may simply want to know a Holder has a valid, signed claim of a particular type, without disclosing any of the data it contains).

-### Validation of Credentials
+### Validation of Claims

-Once a credential has been ingested via a Presentation Submission, any validation beyond the process of evaluation defined by the [Input Evaluation](#input-evaluation) section is outside the scope of Presentation Exchange.
-Validation of signatures and other cryptographic proofs are a function of a given credential format, and should be evaluated in accordance with a given credential format's standardized processing steps.
-Additional verification of credential data or subsequent validation required by a given [[ref:Verifier]] are left to the Verifier's systems, code and business processes to define and execute.
+Once a claim has been ingested via a Presentation Submission, any validation beyond the process of evaluation defined by the [Input Evaluation](#input-evaluation) section is outside the scope of Presentation Exchange.
+Validation of signatures and other cryptographic proofs are a function of a given claim format, and should be evaluated in accordance with a given claim format's standardized processing steps.
+Additional verification of claim data or subsequent validation required by a given [[ref:Verifier]] are left to the Verifier's systems, code and business processes to define and execute.